jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-9-13-developingembeddedlinuxaudioapplications15.md

 When you run `make menuconfig`, you will end up on this screen.

+This little walkthrough below is meant to illustrate the workflow for menuconfig/Kconfig.
+Some options depend on other options and you may find yourself going around a bit to make everything right.

 <figure>
   <img class="col center" src="/img/rpi/menuconfig/1_target_packages.png">
   <figcaption>Initial Kconfig Screen</figcaption>